heyphilllie/theTechBookRepo/README.md

-# theTechBookRepo

-## The Introduction
+# The Tech Book Repository
 This repository is a curated collection of *must-read* books for programmers, developers and anyone interested in a good tech book.
+The idea is to summarize the most recommended books in tech into one repository.
+From decentralized lists all over the web to centralized list (web app) with still keeping it as simple as possible.

+The goal of this page is to make you a more proficient programmer.
+You'll find only books that other developers found truly inspiring - or that have been become timeless classics.

 **TL;DR**

 **Click [here](books.md) to take a shortcut and browse through the books that already have been submitted.**

-The goal of this page is to make you a more proficient programmer.
-You'll find only books that other developers found truly inspiring - or that have been become timeless classics.
+## The Content
 Books in each category *(if applicable, sub-categories were added to main category)* are cataloged by:

     - title